We Are Latinos IV

 In this third installment by filmmaker Victor Antillanca, We Are Latinos follows three local trailblazers using their diverse perspectives to strengthen their communities.

-We Are Latinos III will feature author and poet José Faus, up-and-coming comic book artist Baldemar Rivas and the first female president of the KC Estilo low-rider club, Monica Peña.
+We Are Latinos III features author and poet José Faus, up-and-coming comic book artist Baldemar Rivas and the first female president of the KC Estilo low-rider club, Monica Peña.

 The stories reveal the significant contributions of Kansas City’s Latinx community.
 Through their experiences, audiences gain a deeper understanding and appreciation of the diverse cultural and personal narratives that collectively shape the identity and vibrancy of the city.